allisonmb/game-gear/z80 assembly/README.md

 - Type: `100 t ctrl-shift l <address of code start>` and press enter
 - Type: `r` and press enter

+## Difficulties
+  Finding an IDE environment to develop z80 assembly was difficult since the z80 processor is obsolete and Zilog no longer provides a development environment for it.
+Initially, 3 different online assemblers were tested however none properly ran a load instruction.
+Then, we discovered the online IDE available at https://github.com/IgnacioSearles/Z80-AssemblerAndEmulator[2].
+This seemed to work fine initially and we started to write the [sega_print.asm](TestCode/sega_print.asm) code.
+Initially, we only coded with 8-bit load and arithmetic instructions which worked fine in this IDE.
+To test that they worked fine, we debugged line by line to ensure the values in the registers and memory were as expected.
+However, we ran into issues when we tried to implement 16-bit load and arithmetic instructions which threw a compiler error despite matching the syntax from the z80 cpu manual[3].
+We also tried to implement input and output instructions, however both threw compiler errors as well.
+When checking the documentation of the online IDE closely, we discovered documentation describing the instructions used in the IDE which did not include the input and output instructions.
+Even though this documentation stated 16-bit load and arithmetic instructions should work, we decided to look for a different IDE since we needed to compile input and output instructions [2].
+  After another long period of searching, we found the eZ80 chip is backwards compatable with the z80 [4].
+As a result, we tried the official Zilog development IDE for the eZ80 called ez80Acclaim, hoping it would build and debug z80 assembly.
+Input, output, and 16-bit load and arithmetic instructions worked without errors in ez80Acclaim which led us to continue developing in it.
+There were however a couple issues with this IDE, described in the "Bugs and issues" section below, that we took a while attempting to find a solution, however decided to continue developing the code since both issues could be easily tested when running on the FPGA.

 ## Bugs and issues
 - In sega_print.asm, when returning from the called function (get65h) the value stored in the C register remains even after returning
 - in ez80Acclaim IDE must write hex values as xh and cannot write them as $x.
 This differs in other IDEs.